-Above are some pictures of boiler gauges, you would think that
+Above are some pictures of boiler gauges, you would think that something

-need to bend like a pretzel to read it.
+to bend like a pretzel to read it.
 So you will need to locate your gauge,

 one part of the gauge reads the pressure the other part reads the

 temperature. either one of them can become stuck.
 First the pressure. it

 should read 12 psi to 20 psi.

 I just removed one the other day that is

 still reading 12 psi (stuck at 12 psi) the boiler really had no pressure at

 all.
 But how did I figure that out?
 I needed to test the

 was not stuck (this is very very important ) When I pulled the tap, just a

-little water came out, this could have been because the
+little water came out, this could have been because the relief valve was

-fill valve did not let water back into the boiler. so now I decide to drain the
+valve did not let water back into the boiler. so now I decide to drain the

-whole system, (because I know I have to make repairs) I remove an auto vent on
+whole system, (because I know I have to make repairs) I remove an auto vent

-still reading 12 psi, so I had to replace the gauge and the
+gauge is still reading 12 psi, so I had to replace the gauge and the

 fill valve and the